tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

 [![https://twitter.com/enjoy_digital/status/1341095343816118272](/images/litex-donut.png)](https://twitter.com/enjoy_digital/status/1341095343816118272)

-Hmm, I know how I would run that on an Arty board -- I would use `lxterm --kernel demo.bin`.
+Hmm, I know how I would run that on an Arty board -- I would use `lxterm --kernel demo.bin /dev/ttyXXXX`.
 The LiteX BIOS would attempt a serialboot by sending a magic ASCII string; then lxterm would recognize it and send the binary over the serial connection.

 But would that work on Fomu?
 I've run RISC-V applications on Fomu, but they were loaded using `dfu-util -D app.dfu`, relying on the magic of the Fomu bootloader.
 Since I now have a `litex>` prompt on Fomu, serialboot should work....right?